 During zebrafish embryogenesis, neural crest cells, a migratory stem cell population, migrate into the primitive gut in two chains (as depicted below in schematic and timelapse video), eventually surround the gut tube and turn into neurons by the 5th day in development in order to form the ENS.
 Zebrafish are an excellent model system to investigate ENS development due to their rapid, transparent development, amenability to genetic manipulation and high-resolution live imaging.
 As shown in the cartoon and images below, zebrafish ENS development is rapid and enteric neurons are easily detected as early as a few days post fertilization (dpf).

 Collectively, it is our aim to study neural crest stem cell development and nervous system formation, and to relate this to the ontogenesis of neural crest-derived cancer.
 For current projects, please click the current projects tab, above.

 3D animation to show the gut tube of a 3 dpf larval fish.
 Freshly born enteric neurons are shown by expression of Phox2b (green) and HuC/D (red).

-Short movie of gut peristalsis in a 6 dpf larval fish.
+Short movie clip of gut peristalsis in a 6 dpf larval fish.
 A small bolus of digesting food is seen traveling through the midgut in the gut tube (top of image).
 Posterior to the left.